-The seven RN NBCSN Board members must be active NCSNs, current members of the National Association of School Nurses, and actively employed in school-health related services at the time of their election.
+The NBCSN Board is comprised of eight (8) volunteer Members.
+Seven board members must be active NCSNs, current members of the National Association of School Nurses, and actively employed in school-health related services at the time of their election.
 A public consumer, with no relationship to any NBCSN past or present Board member, is also elected to serve as a voting member.

 Duties and Commitment

 - Prepare for, attend, and actively participate in board meetings.

 - Collaborate with others and complete assigned activities in a timely manner.

 - Establish goals, objectives, programs, and certification procedures to accomplish the mission of the NBCSN.

 - Monitor and evaluate programs and certification procedures designed to implement the established goals and objectives.